ebd622/docs/devoxx_be_2023/README.md

   * Traditional Spring MVC setup (on either Tomcat or Jetty) runs withing a thread pool managed by a server container:
     *  Server container has an HTTP connector;
     *  A connector has an executor attached
-    *  Whenever a request comes in it dispatches a servlet thread to Spring MVC's dispatcher servlet and Spring takes it from there.
+    *  Whenever a request comes in, it dispatches a servlet thread to Spring MVC's dispatcher servlet and Spring takes it from there.

 ##### Deep dive: Spring's runtime efficiency theme